Art Opportunities for Students at BC

 BCTalks Provide a venue for undergraduates to speak about their research and share their academic passions beyond the classroom.

-Jacques Salmanowitz Program The Fine Arts Department administers the Salmanowitz Program for Moral Courage in Film, which is devoted to encouraging the production of films concerned with acts of moral courage, providing role models for youth world-wide.
+Jacques Salmanowitz Program The Art Department administers the Salmanowitz Program for Moral Courage in Film, which is devoted to encouraging the production of films concerned with acts of moral courage, providing role models for youth world-wide.

 The Charles S. and Isabella V. McMullen Museum of Art Organizes a program of exhibitions and related events that draw on the research of international scholars and collections, as well as more local resources and talent, including faculty from many BC departments.
 The Museum also houses a permanent collection.